wwaites/foaftmda/README.txt

 (lines wrapped for readability)

-And if you have an RDF file, perhaps built from various sources that you whant to check to authorize mail, you can do put the following in your *~/.tmda/filters/incoming*::
+And if you have an RDF file, perhaps built from various sources that you want to check to authorize mail, you can do put the following in your *~/.tmda/filters/incoming*::

     pipe-headers "checkfoaf -i /some/where/bigwhitelist.rdf" accept